As technology is disrupting the way we live, our searching behaviors and capabilities are changing as well.

-Additionally, just about any voice search will end up in mobile interactions with your site, so it is important to test your site on as many mobile devices (smartphones, tablets, etc.) you can lay your hands on.
+Additionally, just about any voice search will end up in mobile interactions with your site, so it is important to test your site on as many mobile devices (smartphones, tablets, etc.) as you can lay your hands on.

-New Types of Queries
+New types of queries

 One of the biggest challenges voice search is introducing for search marketers is new searching behaviors.
 People talk differently than they write.
 Written language is well thought over and better organized.

-Consequently, voice search queries are spontaneous and sound like conversations: In fact, according to Google, people tend to talk to their voice-activated devices the same way they talk to friends.
+Consequently, voice search queries are spontaneous and sound like conversations.
+In fact, according to Google, people tend to talk to their voice-activated devices the same way they talk to friends.

 With voice search in place, search marketers are now dealing with two new ways people search:

 - Spontaneous voice search queries: This is when a user wants to take some action (go, buy, etc.).
 These often happen on the go (when driving, walking, cooking, etc.)

 - Conversational interactions: This is when a user asks their device a question.